Endodontics

 Usage in Inlays and Onlays

-Dentoclude™ F is a USFDA approved novel/proprietary finely ground bioactive glass formula and is indicated to use as a desensitizing agent for dentin surfaces by blocking dentin tubules to help prevent micro-leakage and to use under direct or indirect restorations following dentin etch and prior to dentin adhesive application.
+DentoClude™ F is a USFDA approved novel/proprietary finely ground bioactive glass formula and is indicated to use as a desensitizing agent for dentin surfaces by blocking dentin tubules to help prevent micro-leakage and to use under direct or indirect restorations following dentin etch and prior to dentin adhesive application.

 Inlays and onlays are cemented in the mouth using adhesive resin luting cement.
 These materials are placed in the in-lay/ on-lay and placed onto the prepared tooth.
 Bonding agents can be applied to dentine before cementation of inlays and onlays.